top of page

 At every stop on this one week Morocco itinerary, you'll discover vibrant souks, magnificent mosques and mouthwatering cuisine while gaining an understanding of Morocco's diverse cultural tapestry.

-To complete this imperial cities tour, simply fly into Fes and depart from Marrakech (or visa versa).
-With good train and bus connections between each stop, it’s possible to complete this itinerary using public transportation.
-Hiring a car gives you greater freedom and flexibility, provided you’re comfortable driving on Moroccan roads.
+To complete this Morocco imperial cities itinerary, simply fly into Fes and depart from Marrakech (or visa versa).
+You can rent a car at either airport and hit the road straight away.
+Alternatively, there are good train and bus connections between each stop if you prefer to complete this one-week Morocco itinerary using public transport (I'll provide more details below).

 To learn more about your start and end destinations, check out my Ultimate Travel Guide to Fes and Ultimate Travel Guide to Marrakech.
 They're packed with useful info about things to see and do, recommended accommodations and the best time to visit Morocco.